 iOS 5 brings better web-browsing experience as it now has Safari Reader feature, which was initially introduced in Mac OS X Lion.
 This is best for reading as it minimizes ads and gives a more text-oriented view.
 If you are using an iPad, you can also enjoy tabbed browsing for easier switching between sites.

-Sync your iDevice as if it is connected to iTunes over a shared Wi-Fi connection.
-It does it automatically every time the iDevice is plugged into power.
+Sync your iPhone as if it is connected to iTunes over a Wi-Fi connection.
+It does it automatically every time the device is plugged into power.

 iOS 5 allows you to format your text using bold, italic and underlined styles.
 You can now also search for a word definition.
 It also lets you indent paragraphs and look up for a word in the message body.

 Enjoy weekly calendar view on iPhone and iPod Touch and yearly view on iPad. iOS 5 also enables you to rename, add and delete calendars on your iDevice.